CIBC-Internal/python/Doc/library/unittest.rst

    Mark the test as an expected failure.
 If the test fails when run, the test is not counted as a failure.

+.. exception:: SkipTest(reason)

+   This exception is raised to skip a test.

+   Usually you can use :meth:`TestCase.skipTest` or one of the skipping decorators instead of raising this directly.

 Skipped tests will not have :meth:`setUp` or :meth:`tearDown` run around them.
 Skipped classes will not have :meth:`setUpClass` or :meth:`tearDownClass` run.